lsst-sitcom/sitcomtn-102/index.rst

 The introduction should expand the details and context in which the technote is written, and why its goals are pursued.
 In the case of a very straightforward measurement, or self-exaplanatory, it could be merged with the abstract.
 Ideally these would be exceptions.

-*Example: Vibrations of the TMA stucture immediately after a slew can impact the image quality performance, if they prolong into the time in which data is collected.
+*Example: Vibrations of the TMA structure immediately after a slew can impact the image quality performance, if they prolong into the time in which data is collected.
 We need to measure the residual vibration of the TMA in various axes, and in identical conditions as in real observations.
 These tests should be combined with those that measure the jittering of other mechanical and optical systems in the light path for an overall assessment of the optical performance.
 The results in this technote should be regarded as preliminary because the final TMA settings have not been configured.*

 Related Tickets